reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

       :align: center

 Notice the two bits of text.
-Each paragraph was plugged into a separate :class:`~reahl.web.ui.Slot` of the main window.
+Each paragraph was plugged into a separate :class:`~reahl.web.ui.Slot` of the page.

-In "Page 2", the same main window is displayed, but with different text in those :class:`~reahl.web.ui.Slot`\ s:
+In "Page 2", the same page is displayed, but with different text in those :class:`~reahl.web.ui.Slot`\ s:

    .. figure:: ../_build/screenshots/slots2.png